FScholsen/flist-ui/README.md

     Replace TOKEN by your personal access token (and `fscholsen` by your github owner name)

   - add this to your `package.json` in each packages:
+    Lerna will execute npm publish, using this config, in each package

     ```
     "repository": {